slowernews/wisdom-tldr/chapters/introduction.md

 - Fear is your guide.
 The more fear you feel, the more you will know you are on the right track.
 - Experience more things.
 Become unconfortable but when life gets blurry, just adjust your focus.
 Random wandering will not move you forward.
 - It’s easier to ask forgiveness than to get permission.

+> *"My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style"
+-- Maya Angelou*

 > *"Get yourself into a state of calmness, and then ferocity will take care of itself."
 -- Stewart Copeland*